Can a car dash cam help with insurance claims?

 Dash cams are legal to use in the UK.

-However, it’s essential that you make sure your dash cam is fitted correctly and does not obscure your view of the road.
+However, it’s essential that you make sure your dash cam is fitted correctly in a safe place in the car and does not obscure your view of the road.

 Dash cams are now regularly used by police and the footage they capture can be used as evidence when taking drivers to court.

-Advantages of a dash cam for insurance claims
+Advantages of a dash cam for car insurance claims

 Ben Footnote [1] was following a van along a quiet road when he decided to overtake it.
 His front facing dash cam then caught the moment the van driver swerved across the centre line and collided with the front of his car.